 The Group is continuing to cooperate fully with the various authorities, including through reporting to those authorities with facts relevant to the investigations.
 The investigations are complex and dynamic including in relation to scope.
 The timing and outcome of the various investigations remain uncertain.
 It is also possible that the various investigations may expand and/or that other authorities may open investigations into the Group.
 The final scope and outcome of the investigations are not possible to predict and estimate.
-During the six months ended 30 June 2021, the Group provided for one specific narrow aspect of these investigations.

-Other claims, potential claims and unresolved disputes are open or pending against the Group, however, based on the Group's current assessment of these matters any future individually material financial obligations are considered to be remote.
+The Group was named in a securities class action suit in the United States District Court of New Jersey in connection with the various regulatory and enforcement authorities' investigations.
+The District Court issued an order dismissing the suit on 31 July 2020.
+Other claims and unresolved disputes are pending against the Group, however, based on the Group's current assessment of these matters any future individually material financial obligations are considered to be remote.